220111/glide-support-engineer-interview/documentation.md

 - **Description**: "System accepts invalid card numbers"
 - **Impact**: Failed transactions and customer frustration

+> The backend system was doing no validation of credit card numbers to ensure they're correct.

+> Solution: Implement the Lunh algorithm to at least provide a simple check for invalid credit card numbers.

+> Ideally this would be backed by some sort of actual payment processing but this is still good validation to have for immediate failure cases.

 **Ticket VAL-208: Weak Password Requirements**

 - **Reporter**: Security Team